-Waye Mason is a resident of District 7, having lived in Halifax South Downtown for over 25 years.
-He is an activist, entrepreneur, educator and municipal councillor.
-First elected to Halifax Regional Council in 2012 and re-elected in 2016 he is known for his “social media savvy and relentless constituency work.”
-(Halifax Magazine)
+I’m an activist, entrepreneur, educator and municipal councillor.
+I was first elected to Halifax Regional Council in 2012 and re-elected in 2016 due in part to what Halifax Magazine recently referred to as my “social media savvy and relentless constituency work.”

-Waye has grown businesses, led member organizations and grown the arts and culture sector in Nova Scotia for over two decades.
-His career in the music industry spanned artist development to live event production, and he has become a well-known business and strategic consultant both inside and outside the cultural sector.
+I‘ve grown businesses, led member organizations and developed the arts and culture sector in Nova Scotia for over two decades.
+My career in the music industry spanned artist development to live event production, and I’ve also acted as a business and strategic consultant both inside and outside the cultural sector.

-He founded and was Executive Director of the Halifax Pop Explosion Association from 2001 to 2010, and was an instructor in Music Business at the Nova Scotia Community College from 2007 to 2012.
-He has been involved with several community organizations, including the Gottingen Street Merchants Association, Khyber Arts Society, Right to Know Coalition of Nova Scotia, and as long-serving member and past-President of Music Nova Scotia.
+I founded and was Executive Director of the Halifax Pop Explosion Association from 2001 to 2010, and was an instructor in Music Business at the Nova Scotia Community College from 2007 to 2012.
+I have been involved with several community organizations, including the Gottingen Street Merchants Association, Khyber Arts Society, Right to Know Coalition of Nova Scotia, and as long-serving member and past-President of Music Nova Scotia.